dafny-lang/dafny/docs/_includes/Specifications.md

 specified.
 If there are no `reads` clauses the effective read set is empty.
 If `*` is given in a `reads` clause it means any memory may be read.

-TODO: It would be nice if the different forms of read clauses could be combined.
-In a future version the single form of read clause will allow a list and attributes.

 TO BE WRITTEN: multiset of objects allowed in reads clauses